murisi/L2/README.md

 ### `[literal x b]`, `[storage x b]`, `[if x b]`, `[function x b]`, `[invoke x b]`, `[with x b]`, `[continuation x b]`, `[jump x b]`
 These functions are analogous to `begin`.

-## Expression
+## Expressions Continued
+### Meta
 ```racket
 (function0 expression1 ... expressionN)
 ```
-If the above expression is not a [primitive expression](#primitive-expressions), then `function0` from the metaprogram is invoked with the (unevaluated) list of [fragments](#internal-representation) `(expression1 expression2 ... expressionN)` as its first argument and a buffer in which the replacement is to be constructed as its second argument.
+If the above expression is not listed above, then `function0` from the metaprogram is invoked with the (unevaluated) list of [fragments](#internal-representation) `(expression1 expression2 ... expressionN)` as its first argument and a buffer in which the replacement is to be constructed as its second argument.
 The fragment returned by this function then replaces the entire fragment `(function0 expression1 ... expressionN)`.
-If the result of this replacement is still a non-primitive expression, then the above process is repeated.
-When this process terminates, the appropriate assembly code for the resulting primitive expression is emitted.
+If the result of this replacement contains a meta-expression, then the above process is repeated.
+When this process terminates, the appropriate assembly code for the resulting expression is emitted.

 Meta-expressions were already demonstrated in the [compiler section](#the-compiler).